Ask a hundred writers “how’d you finish that book?” and you’ll get 97 different answers and 3 people who’ll wander off muttering.

 Mary Griggs shares a wonderful history lesson and a summing up of the beautiful, supportive “Wedding Week” in Alabama.
 Read it, it will do your heart good.

 My example is from Love by the Numbers: “She loved her beautiful back hair.”
 I caught that in the last proof before the book went to press.
 Take the time to read KG MacGregor’s hilarious examples of exactly what Spellcheck won’t do for you!
+DEAR DAIRY – KG MacGregor Who writes to a cow?
+Perhaps when you’re up pasture bedtime and in the mood to share something you herd.
+Udder nonsense.
+Turns out Spellcheck isn’t a perfect editor.
+Many years ago, I came within a curly hair of turning in a dissertation that contained three references to pubic opinion.
+Lucky I didn’t muff that one.
+They would have snatched that degree right out of my hands.
 (Reblog etiquette – Comment and Like at KG’s blog.)